🥚 0

 14-day recalibration.
 Adaptive thermogenesis means TDEE drops 10–15% beyond predicted on cuts, rises on bulks (Müller & Bosy-Westphal, Obesity 2013).
 After 14 days the calculator compares actual vs predicted weight change and back-solves an effective-TDEE multiplier — this is what closes the gap between a generic calculator and one that feels custom.

 Estimates based on the peer-reviewed sources above.
 Individual results vary with genetics, training history, sleep, stress, and adherence.
-This is not medical advice.
+This is not medical or nutritional advice — talk to a doctor or registered dietitian first if you're pregnant, breastfeeding, recovering from disordered eating, or have a condition like diabetes or thyroid disease.
 Re-assess every 2–3 weeks against real-world progress (scale weight trend, training output, mirror).

 Weekly Journal